Questions our clients often ask about our initial meeting process

 We ask potential clients to complete a brief questionnaire.
 This questionnaire enables us to better understand your situation; to ensure we understand the key issues you face; and for us to ensure we can add more value than the fees we will charge you.
 Where we believe there is strong potential for an ongoing relationship we will let you know.
 If you are in Melbourne or Sydney we regularly travel to meet existing clients in these locations.
 We have clients living in regional Australia and working overseas and offer online meetings via Skype.

-If we don’t believe we can add more value than the fee we will charge, we will be totally up front and frank with you.
-If you wish to partner with Main Street simply return the completed Acknowledgement to Proceed and we will welcome you as an important new client to the business.
+To move forward with the advice process all you will need to do is simply return the completed Acknowledgement to Proceed and we will welcome you as an important new client to the business.

 We know that Main Street are not the cheapest financial planners in the market.
 For clients we partner with, we know that we will add more value than the fees you will pay.